robbert-vdh/yabridge/README.md

 Configuring yabridge is done through a `yabridge.toml` file located in either the same directory as the plugin's `.so` file you're trying to configure, or in any of its parent directories.
+In most cases, you'll want to create this file as either `~/.vst/yabridge/yabridge.toml` or `~/.vst3/yabridge/yabridge.toml`.
-This file contains case sensitive [glob](https://www.man7.org/linux/man-pages/man7/glob.7.html) patterns that match paths to yabridge `.so` files relative to the `yabridge.toml` file.
-These patterns can also match an entire directory to apply settings to all plugins within that directory.
+Configuration files contain several _sections_.
+Each section can match one or more plugins using case sensitive [glob](https://www.man7.org/linux/man-pages/man7/glob.7.html) patterns that match paths to yabridge `.so` files relative to the `yabridge.toml` file.
+If a section is matched for a plugin, then the settings under that section are applied to the plugin.
 To avoid confusion, only the first `yabridge.toml` file found and only the first matching glob pattern within that file will be considered.
 See below for an [example](#example) of a `yabridge.toml` file.
-On startup, yabridge will print used `yabridge.toml` file and the matched section within it, as well as all of the options that have been set.
+To make debugging easier, yabridge will print the used `yabridge.toml` file and the matched section within it on startup, as well as all of the options that have been set.

 ### Plugin groups